 - Organization of public events with commercial entities

 Groups may be invited to organize workshops or conferences in partnership with the commercial sector.
 This should be done with caution to avoid any commercial ties.
-Such meetings should in principle be discussed with the EORTC Headquarters.
+Such meetings should in principle be discussed with the EORTC Chief Executive Officer (CEO).
 It is strongly discouraged to hold events with a single company to avoid any ties with a company’s portfolio.
 Such events should be organized with a panel of companies and/or organizations representing the commercial sector, usually to exchange on generic and not pipeline specific questions.
-This does not affect the possibility for EORTC and/or one its group to hold a private strategic meeting for potential cooperation, with the involvement of the EORTC HQ.
+This does not affect the possibility for EORTC and/or one its group to hold a private strategic meeting for potential cooperation with a company, with the involvement of the EORTC HQ.

-When in doubt, it is each one’s responsibility to seek advice or guidance from the EORTC Director General, or the Head of the relevant department or team.
+When in doubt, it is each one’s responsibility to seek advice or guidance from the EORTC CEO, or the head of the relevant department or team.

 EORTC has financial assets, which are managed by the Chief Financial Officer (CFO).
-Though acting under the same legal entity, EORTC groups and Task Forces also have their own accounts, which are managed by the group treasurer together with the EORTC CFO.
+Though acting under the same legal entity, EORTC groups and task forces also have ring-fenced assets, which are managed by the group treasurer together with the EORTC chief financial officer.
 EORTC group assets are meant to support research primarily but also to support groups for their day-to-day functioning such as but not limited to travel of group officers or group meeting related expenses.
 Expense-related decisions must be made keeping in mind the best interests of EORTC.
 Being members of an academic organization, all are expected to use EORTC funds in a reasonable way as required by ethical standards and only for directly EORTC related purposes.

 Investigators and groups/task forces members are required to make their own travel arrangements for the purpose of a meeting or conference.
-Some expenses are refunded by the groups/task forces, others by the EORTC HQ.
-It is recommended to check beforehand with your institution or your contact person at the EORTC, which case is applicable to you.
+Some expenses are refunded by the groups/task forces, others by EORTC HQ.
+It is recommended to check beforehand with the relevant institution or the contact person at EORTC, which case is applicable.

-For refundable travel expenses by EORTC, they will be reimbursed upon receipt of the refund form (sent by the EORTC contact person) together with the original tickets/receipts.
-Only economy class tickets will be reimbursed for flights, unless otherwise agreed with the Director General.
+Refundable travel expenses by EORTC are reimbursed upon receipt of the refund form (sent by the EORTC contact person) together with the original tickets/receipts.
+Only economy class tickets are reimbursed for flights, unless otherwise agreed with the chief executive officer.
 First class train tickets are deemed acceptable.
-No other kind of travel expenses will be refunded unless prior written authorization.
+No other kind of travel expenses are refunded unless prior written authorization.

-Any personal expenses (mini-bar, telephone, internet, etc.) will not be refunded.
+Any personal expenses (mini-bar, telephone, internet, etc.) are not refunded.